surniaulula/wpsso-wp-sitemaps/readme.txt

 Tested Up To: 5.8.2
 Stable Tag: 1.0.0

-Select post and taxonomy types included in the WordPress sitemaps XML and exclude "No Index" content.
+Manage post and taxonomy types included in the WordPress sitemaps XML and exclude "No Index" content.

 == Description ==

 <!-- about -->

-Select post and taxonomy types included in the WordPress sitemaps XML and exclude "No Index" posts, pages, custom post types, taxonomy terms (categories, tags, etc.), or user profile pages.
+Manage post and taxonomy types included in the WordPress sitemaps XML and exclude "No Index" posts, pages, custom post types, taxonomy terms (categories, tags, etc.), or user profile pages.

 <!-- /about -->